virtualsquare/virtualsquare.github.io/ideas/execs.md

 Notes:

+* Command  arguments in args are delimited by space characters (blank, tabs or new lines).
+Single or double quotes can be used to delimitate command arguments including spaces and a non  quoted  back‐ slash (`\`) is the escape character to protect the next char.
 * `execsp` does not need any pathname, it uses `argv[0]` as parsed from `args`.
 * args is const, i.e. `exec*` functions do not modify it.
 * `execs*` functions do not use dynamic allocation (allocate memory on the stack)